-Mylan is committed to maintaining the highest quality manufacturing standards at its facilities around the world.
-In support of this commitment, Mylan's plants are regularly inspected by health authorities to ensure compliance for the various markets we serve.
-The U.S. Food and Drug Administration ("FDA") recently completed an inspection at Mylan's plant in Morgantown, West Virginia and made observations through a Form 483.
+The U.S. Food and Drug Administration ("FDA") completed an inspection at Mylan's plant in Morgantown, West Virginia earlier this year and made observations through a Form 483.
 The Company has submitted a comprehensive response to the FDA and committed to a robust improvement plan.
-In addition, the Company has recognized that the industry dynamics and regulatory expectations have continued to evolve.
-Based upon these factors and the Company's commitment, during the second quarter of 2018, the Company commenced a restructuring and remediation program at the Morgantown manufacturing facility.
-The program, which includes a reduction of the workforce and the discontinuation of a number of products, is aimed at reducing complexity at the facility.
-These actions have had a significantly negative impact on production levels, product supply and operations.
-Also, the Company has incurred significant expenses for incremental manufacturing variances, site remediation and restructuring charges.
-The Company expects that remediation activities, lower production levels, the negative impact on operations and related expenses to continue through the end of 2018.
+During the second quarter of 2018, the Company commenced a restructuring and remediation program aimed at reducing complexity at the Morgantown manufacturing facility.
+The program includes the discontinuation and transfer to other manufacturing sites of a number of products, a reduction of the workforce and extensive remediation activities.
+These actions have led to a temporary disruption in supply of certain products.